microsoft/PSRule/docs/commands/PSRule/en-US/Set-PSRuleOption.md

 Either a directory or file path can be specified.
 When a directory is used, `ps-rule.yaml` will be used as the file name.

 The file will be created if it does not exist.
 If the file already exists it will be merged with the existing options and **overwritten**.

+If the directory does not exist an error will be generated.
+To force the creation of the directory path use the `-Force` switch.

 ```yaml
 Type: String